Why Gwen Stefani Called Blake Shelton A ‘F*cking A**hole’

 “I just think it’s just timeless,” he added.

-The latest talk of new music from the couple of four years comes shortly after the country star opened up about how he likes to listen to his older music because it reminds him of when he and Gwen first started dating.
+The latest talk of new music from the couple comes shortly after the country star opened up about how he likes to listen to his older music because it reminds him of when he and Gwen first started dating.

 Delivered To Your INBOX